Mariam-uz-Zamani

+Mariam-uz-Zamani is described as an intellectual, amiable, kind and auspicious woman who held many privileges during her time as empress consort and queen mother of the Mughal Empire.
+She was the favourite and an influential consort of Akbar who had substantial personal wealth and was regarded as one of the wealthiest women of her time.
+She is regarded as the most prodigious woman trader of the Mughal empire who helped chart the role of Mughal women in the newly expanding business of foreign trade.
+She was the mother of Akbar's eldest surviving son and eventual successor, Jahangir, and the grandmother of Shah Jahan.

-Name, Titles and Background
+Name, titles and background

-Mariam-uz-Zamani was born in 1542 as the daughter of Raja Bharmal of Amer by his wife Rani Champavati, daughter of Rao Ganga Solanki.
+Mariam-uz-Zamani was born in 1542 as a daughter to Raja Bharmal of Amer by his wife Rani Champavati, daughter of Rao Ganga Solanki.
 Her paternal grandparents were Raja Prithviraj Singh I and Apurva Devi, a daughter of Rao Lunkaran of Bikaner.

 Her birth name is unknown.
 Later historical accounts give several suggestions for her birth name.
 In an 18th-century genealogy of her clan (the Kachwahas) for example, she is referred to as ' Harkhan Champavati '.
 Other names provided by various sources include Harkha Bai, Jiya Rani, Maanmati bai, Harika bai, Hira Kunwari, Heer Kunwari, Shahi-Bai and Shahi Begum.